 Thanks to the world of pop culture and many celebrity fans, mini pet pigs or “teacup pigs” have become popular pets.
 If you find yourself intrigued by the idea of a pig snoozing on your couch, you might find yourself wondering if you could handle one of your own.
 Of course, you’ll want to find out as much as you can about keeping a mini pet pig first.

 Since you’ll be making a lifetime commitment to your new pet, you might wonder how long mini pet pigs live?
-Keep reading for the answer to this question as well as some key information about factors that impact the lifespan of mini pigs.
+In general, mini pigs live for 15-18 years.
+Keep reading for the more detailed answer to this question as well as some key information about factors that impact the lifespan of mini pigs.

 What’s the Average Lifespan of Mini Pet Pigs?